MustansirZia/textcord/docs/discord/README.md

-# Getting a Discord Token
+# Generate a Discord Token